 Last week, we highlighted the top 5 downloads that have helped shape our views on where mobility is in 2019 and where it will go in 2020.
 Today, we have pulled together the most important and popular global mobility policy posts from 2019.
 These posts focus on many of the key takeaways from our 2019 Mobility Outlook Survey, including:

 These days, I’m intrigued by the very human problem of making decisions when confronted with many choices.
 If you’ve ever struggled to choose an ice cream flavor at the market or pick something to watch on Netflix, you’re familiar with the overchoice phenomenon.

-Host-based compensation approaches for cross-border assignments and transfers tend to be most effective when specific conditions exist.
 The key to success is having a decision process in place to assess when this approach is likely to be successful, or when an alternative pay approach may be preferable.